charlesparvin/magic-matrix-bot/README.md

 ## Card features

-Display cards in the chatroom (this is based on the mtg.io SDK, I'll change it to use Scryfall's API soon)
+Display cards in the chatroom, by default limited to sets available in MTG Arena (configurable in `matrix-bot-config.js`), but std/modern/all prefixes can let you search any card you want.
+By default (check `matrix-bot-config.js`) duplicate names will get filtered, with the most recent version being shown.
 ```
-!card Black Lotus
+!card <partial name for a MTGA card>
+!card std <partial name for a MODERN card>
+!card modern <partial name for a MODERN card>
+!card all <partial name for ANY card>
 ```
-Cards get cached in the localstorage folder.
+Cards' images get cached in the localStorage folder.
 If there is a problem with a cached card you can clear it with `!clear cache`

 ## Stat-tracking features